-Anna Robinson-Pant is Professor of Education and Director of the Centre for Applied Research in Education (CARE), School of Education and Lifelong Learning.
+Anna Robinson-Pant is Professor of Education at the School of Education and Lifelong Learning and holds the UNESCO Chair for Adult Literacy and Learning for Social Transformation.
 She has wide experience of educational research, planning and training in South Asia (particularly Nepal), having worked for various international and local development agencies.
 She won the UNESCO/UIE International Award for Literacy Research for her study of women's literacy and development in Nepal ('Why eat green cucumber at the time of dying?
-Exploring the link between women's literacy and development, 2001, UNESCO Institute for Education, Hamburg').
-She continued to challenge the dominant instrumental view of ‘literacy for women' through raising the profile of participatory and ethnographic research approaches in the international development arena with her edited volume, Women, Literacy and Development (Routledge, 2004).
+Exploring the link between women's literacy and development’, 2001).
+She continues to challenge the dominant instrumental view of ‘literacy for women' through raising the profile of participatory and ethnographic research approaches in the international development arena.
 Email A.Robinsonfirstname.lastname@example.org

 Nitya Rao is Professor in Gender Analysis and Development, at the School of International Development.
 Her research in the area of education and development focuses on equity issues in education policies and provisioning.
 She currently works on the topic of gender differences in migration opportunities and the implications for educational choices and outcomes.
 She has mainly worked in South Asia, but also has interests in the Asia-Pacific region and Africa.
 Email N.Rao@uea.ac.uk

 Alan Rogers is a Visiting Professor in the School of Education and Lifelong Learning.
-He is engaged in a scoping study of adult literacy certification in a number of African countries.
-His work in Afghanistan on skills development and literacy continues through e-mail and other contacts, and he gave a videoed contribution to UNESCO’s International Literacy Day celebrations in Kabul.
-He is editing with a number of other people a volume on numeracy as social practice.
+He is engaged in a number of studies of adult literacy programmes in Africa in association with academics in a number of African universities and with others in Iran and elsewhere.
+His work on skills development with literacy continues with a major project in Tanzania, and he is editing with a number of other people a volume on numeracy as social practice.

 John Gordon.
 Dr John Gordon is a Senior Lecturer in Education.
 He is the school's Director of Teaching and Learning and co-ordinates the Secondary English PGCE (M) course.
 His doctoral research considered teaching and learning with poetry in schools, with particular focus on how children respond to poetry they hear, explored through application of Conversation Analysis.
 His broader research interests include teacher knowledge and expertise, classroom responses to literature, classroom talk and media education.
 Email: firstname.lastname@example.org